Vasant Honavar

-Vasant G. Honavar is an Indian born American computer scientist, and artificial intelligence, machine learning, big data, data science, causal inference, knowledge representation, bioinformatics and health informatics researcher and professor.
+Vasant G. Honavar is an Indian-American computer scientist, and artificial intelligence, machine learning, big data, data science, causal inference, knowledge representation, bioinformatics and health informatics researcher and professor.

 Early life and education

-Vasant Honavar was born at Poona, India to Bhavani G. and Gajanan N. Honavar.
+Vasant Honavar was born at Pune, India to Marathi parents Bhavani G. and Gajanan N. Honavar.
 He received his early education at the Vidya Vardhaka Sangha High School and M.E.S.
 College in Bangalore, India.
 He received a B.E. in Electronics & Communications Engineering from the B.M.S.
 College of Engineering in Bangalore, India in 1982, when it was affiliated with Bangalore University, an M.S. in electrical and computer engineering in 1984 from Drexel University, and an M.S. in computer science in 1989, and a Ph.D. in 1990, respectively, from the University of Wisconsin–Madison, where he studied Artificial Intelligence and worked with Leonard Uhr.